natgo/wt-wiki-scraper/wikitext-transpiled/ground/Flakpanzer%2038.md

 === Modifications and economy ===
 {{Specs-Economy}}

-For this vehicle, two very important modifications to keep an eye out for are the Sprgr. and PzGr 40 ammo belts.
+For this vehicle, two very important modifications to keep an eye out for are the Sprgr. and PzGr.40 ammo belts.
 The first provides a boost to the vehicle's anti-air capabilities, being completely filled with high explosive shells, and the second turns the Flakpanzer into a deadly anti-tank machine with high-penetration HVAP rounds.

 == Armaments ==
 {{Specs-Tank-Armaments}}